marcocondrache/bd-project/docs/technical_analysis.md

 # User
 The user can do the following actions:
 - ## Update profile
+  - Input: (given name, family name, password, IBAN, show sold-out products, card number, destination address)
+  - Output: User
-  - From the profile page
+  - From: the profile page
+  - Flow:
     - If the user is a seller, the IBAN and show sold-out products options are shown.
     - If the user is a buyer, the card number and destination address options are shown.
   - The user can update the given name, family name, password and the other options according to the role.
   - _The user entity is updated._
   - _The buyer or seller entity is updated._
 - ## Delete profile
+  - Input: (guid)
+  - Output: None
-  - From the profile page
+  - From: the profile page
+  - Flow:
   - The user must confirm the deletion.
   - _The user entity is deleted._
   - _The buyer or seller entity is deleted._